Mycelium composite

 Builds on HML's education programs and LEED low-emitting-materials guidance.

-The product I'd build first, running on illustrative data.
-Pick a scope, accept or reject each vetted swap, and watch cost, carbon, and health totals recompute.
-Flip on the cost-pressure lens to see which lines a value-engineering pass would attack — and the defense each one carries.
-The built-in assistant answers from the package you've configured, over a real model API.
+Flip on the cost-pressure lens to see which lines a value-engineering pass would attack, and the defense each one carries.
+The built-in assistant answers from the package you've configured.
+Illustrative data throughout.

 With Henry Schroder · Healthy Materials Lab, Parsons School of Design.